 The Criminal Arraignment in Utah

-It is likely that an experienced Utah attorney for a criminal arraignment like those at Overson Law, PLLC will advise you to enter a not guilty plea at your arraignment.
+It is likely that an experienced Utah attorney for a criminal arraignment like those at Overson & Bugden will advise you to enter a not guilty plea at your arraignment.
 Even if you do not wish to take your case to trial, entering an initial plea of not guilty will give us time to collect all the evidence, assess the strength of the case, and try to negotiate a deal with the prosecutor for the charges to be downgraded or dismissed.
 You can easily change your plea to guilty or no contest later if we reach an acceptable deal.

 The Bail Hearing in Utah

-You will want to act quickly after your arrest to retain an experienced bail hearing attorney like those at Overson Law, PLLC to represent you at your bail hearing, where a judge will decide if you can be released or if you must be held in jail until the underlying matter is resolved.
+You will want to act quickly after your arrest to retain an experienced bail hearing attorney like those at Overson & Bugden to represent you at your bail hearing, where a judge will decide if you can be released or if you must be held in jail until the underlying matter is resolved.
 Typically, this hearing occurs within 72 hours of your arrest at most.
+Most defendants are usually granted bail.
+However, the judge may deny bail altogether to certain defendants.
 The judge will only hold those accused of the most severe crimes like rape, those who have serious criminal records, or those who have a history of not showing up for court.

 What Happens if I Am Not Released After an Arraignment in Utah?